 PURPOSE: The primary purpose for providing the requested information on this application is to obtain consent from the Secretary to reapply for admission to the United Sates before you can lawfully return to the United States.
-DHS and DOJ will use the information you provide to grant or deny the benefit sought.
+DHS and DOJ will use the information you provide to grant or deny the immigration benefit you are seeking.